angsgit/devops_home_lab/README.md

 - **GitHub Repositories**: Stores code and integrates with Jenkins for builds.

 ## Secrets
-- All secrets stored in github and jenkins credential managers for security
+- All secrets stored in github secrets / jenkins credential managers / ansible vaults and so on...for security
-- No hardcoded secrets anywhere :)
+- No hardcoded secrets anywhere, i hope! :)

 ## Goals
 - Deploy a full DevOps lifecycle in the home lab.